mattdesl/pen-plotter-blog-post/markdown/Part-2.md

 ![code](https://raw.githubusercontent.com/mattdesl/pen-plotter-blog-post/master/images/code7.png)

+# Generating New Polygons

-Let's make it so that each time `update` runs, it adds a new polyline to the array.
-The next step in our algorithm is to select a cluster of points from our data set.
-We will use the [density-clustering](https://www.npmjs.com/package/density-clustering) module for this, filtering the results to ensure we select a cluster with at least 3 points.
+Let's make it so that each time `update` runs, it adds a new polygon to the `lines` array.
+The second step in our algorithm is to select a cluster of points from our data set.
+For this we will use the [density-clustering](https://www.npmjs.com/package/density-clustering) module, filtering the results to ensure we select a cluster with at least 3 points.
 Then, we sort by ascending density to select the cluster with the least number of points (i.e. the first).

 Like with `triangulate()`, the density clustering returns lists of *indices*, not points, so we need to map the indices to their corresponding positions.